 Christine: You are from New Zealand and living in Australia.
 These are two places very far from where Bob and I live.
 Do you find that lockpicking as a hobby is becoming more mainstream or is it very unknown about or not understood among the general population?

 Grace: I would say that it’s an uncommon hobby in the general population, but in the hacker scene there’s a strong community.
 I think there are some very passionate people who bring their Lockport passion to these conferences.
 I would say that it’s common for there to be a locksport village or someplace where you can sit around picking locks with others and the hacker cons in Australia and New Zealand.

-Christine: I was very excited to meet you learn about another female lockpicker.
+Christine: I was very excited to meet you and learn about another female lockpicker.
 Do you know many other women in locksport?
 And/or why do you think there are so few women in the locksport community?

 Grace: There aren’t many, that’s for sure.
 There was a woman who I met at a Locksport conference last year who is a locksmith, she’s looking at doing research in physical security and was recently accepted into a PhD program.
 It’ll be great to have some more research out there in the world about physical security.
 Her and I talked about how little representation women have in the locksmithing trade.

 I think that lock picking and physical security is something that my female friends would be interested in it, but they don’t have exposure to it.
 I have a childhood friend who I knew would be super into lock picking, so I gave her a pick set for her birthday.